• Skip to content

 You can make or buy alternatives to most foods with wheat, rye, barley and oats.
 And you can check out gluten-free cookbooks for new menu ideas.

 Even if your child has coeliac disease, they can still have a balanced, nutritious and interesting diet.
-It’s a good idea to talk with a dietitian about managing your child’s diet.
+It’s important to talk with your doctor or a dietitian about managing your child’s diet.
 The dietitian can also recommend reliable recipes, cookbooks and websites.

 Causes of coeliac disease